 Compensation (emotional distress and suffering) and punitive damages (damages that punish the employer) are not limited or capped under California statute, although they are capped under federal law.
-Many California employment lawyers choose to prosecute workplace discrimination lawsuits in state court under state law only because state law is more favorable than federal law in many ways, including recoverable damages, attorney's fees, burdens of evidence, and special employer defenses.
-Most cases, however, may be brought in state or federal court and under state or federal statute.
+Many Disability Discrimination Lawyers in California choose to prosecute workplace discrimination lawsuits in state court under state law only because state law is more favorable than federal law in many ways, including recoverable damages, attorney's fees, burdens of evidence, and special employer defenses.
+Most cases, however, may be broughtin state or federal court and under state or federal statute.

 Before you can file a lawsuit based on your federal claim, the EEOC must first issue a document known as a "Dismissal and Notice of Rights" or "Notice of Right to Sue."
 You have 90 days from the day you receive the notice to file a complaint in federal or state court based on your federal discrimination allegation.
 When you receive the notice, make a note of the date.
 To continue with filing your California lawsuit, you may also submit a similar "right-to-sue" letter from DFEH.
 Within one year of the DFEH dismissal, you must file a complaint based on your state discrimination allegation.

 The "statute of limitations" is the legal term for these time limits.
-If you've got one of these agency dismissal letters, you can speak with an Employment Attorney right away.
+If you've got one of these agency dismissal letters, you can speak with a California Disability Discrimination Attorney right away.
 If you do not file your case by the deadline, you will forfeit your right to file a discrimination lawsuit.

 The media has misled the public's perception of what lawyers do in the United States.
-This is also valid for disability discrimination lawyers.
-In the disability discrimination in the workplace lawsuit, a lot of work goes on behind the scenes.
+This is also valid for California Disability Discrimination Lawyer.
+In disability discrimination in the workplace lawsuit, a lot of work goes on behind the scenes.
 So, what does your disability discrimination lawyer do in between your meetings with him?

-Once you and your disability discrimination lawyers have agreed to work together and signed all of the papers, they will start gathering the records and evidence you have, such as a list of events, any text messages, emails, or other written correspondence, and your employee file (if you have it).
+Once you and your attorneys have agreed to work together and signed all of the papers, they will start gathering the records and evidence you have, such as a list of events, any text messages, emails, or other written correspondence, and your employee file (if you have it).

-If the case is filed, the disability discrimination lawyers have a certain amount of time to "serve" the complaint on your boss.
+If the case is filed, the lawyers have a certain amount of time to "serve" the complaint on your boss.
 Now it's up to your boss to respond to the complaint with a "response."
-About this point, the boss will most likely attempt to get the complaint dismissed.
+At this point, the boss will most likely attempt to get the complaint dismissed.
 The "discovery" process starts after your Employment Attorney defeats these "demurrers."

-Your disability discrimination lawyers and the opposing attorney share different forms of facts during the discovery process.
+Your California Disability Discrimination Lawyer and the opposing attorney share different forms of facts during the discovery process.
 There are questions selected by your counsel (special interrogatories), questions that the state is expected to answer (form interrogatories), demands for the other party to accept those evidence, and requests for document development (such as emails, business records, etc.).
 Depositions are also taken during this time.
-Depositions are sworn interviews that your lawyer will accompany you to.
+Depositions are sworn interviews that your lawyers will accompany you to.

 After discovery, the disability discrimination lawyer, as well as opposing counsel, would have a clear understanding of their case, which is when most settlements take place.
 Both lawyers may engage in employment mediation and mandatory arbitration sessions with a judge to decide whether a pre-trial settlement is feasible.
 Otherwise, the case will be taken to trial.

 For public bodies, the deadlines are different.
 The statute of limitations in such cases could be as short as six months!
-As a result, it's important that you get in touch with disability discrimination lawyers as soon as possible.
+As a result, it's important that you get in touch with a California Disability Discrimination Lawyer as soon as possible.

 The Statute of Limitations for An Employment Discrimination Claim

 You (or your Employment Attorney) usually have one year from the date of termination to receive a right-to-sue letter.
-Normally, your solicitor can obtain this for you, but notify your lawyer if you already have one.
+Normally, your solicitor can obtain this for you, but notify your Top Los Angeles Disability Lawyer if you already have one.
 You have one year from the day you receive a right-to-sue letter to file your complaint in court or arbitration.